 - a.
 A resident manager shall be employed or appointed.
 For purposes of this section, a resident manager is one who lives on-site, serving in a regular or full-time capacity. - b.
 A minimum Lot size of 8,500 square feet subject to a minimum of 350 square feet of Lot Area per occupant shall be provided. - c.
 The Floor Area of the Principal Building shall have a minimum of 5,000 square feet.
 Single or Two-Family Dwelling containing 5,000 square feet or less may not be converted to a Fraternity, a Sorority, or Student Cooperative Housing. - d.
 A Fraternity, Sorority, or Student Cooperative Housing adjacent to a Single- or Two-Family Dwelling shall have a hedge, berm, Fence, or wall, forming a continuous screen at least six feet high along the entire length of each Lot line where the adjacency with the Single- or Two-Family Dwelling occurs, except in the Front Setback Area or as restricted by other ordinance.
 Screening that continues into the Required Front Setback Area shall be consistent with Section 5.26 Fences. - e.
-The maximum number of occupants shall be established by the special exception use, and any increase in occupancy shall require a new special exception use permit.14 - f.
-Density increases and other modifications to existing Fraternities, Sororities, and Student Cooperative Housing may be allowed pursuant to Section 5.30 except as provided in Subsection f below.
+The maximum number of occupants shall be established by the special exception use, and any increase in occupancy shall require a new special exception use permit.26 - f.
+Density increases and other modifications to existing Fraternities, Sororities, and Student Cooperative Housing may be allowed pursuant to Section 5.30 except as provided in Subsection f below. - g.
+Kitchen facilities, common areas for meeting and social space, or handicap accessibility may be expanded by 10% of the Floor Area or 1,000 square feet, whichever is less, without securing or modifying a Special Exception Use permit if current parking ordinance standards for Fraternities, Sororities, and Student Cooperative Housing are met.

-14 Ordinance No. ORD-18-06, effective July 29, 2018.
+26 Ordinance No. ORD-18-06, effective July 29, 2018.